jankleinert/web-app-builder-workshop/raneto/content/02-create-and-deploy-react.md

 oc logs -f bc/react-web-app
 ```

-Finally, once the build is complete, run the following command to create a route (an externally-accessible URL) for the app.
+Finally, once the build is complete, run the following command to create a route (an externally-accessible URL) for the app:

 ```execute
 oc expose svc/react-web-app